What is a Donor-advised Fund?

 Donor-advised funds are often used by donors who are yet to decide on a specific nonprofit to support or cause area to contribute towards.
 They can set up their DAFs with these public charities, and allow them to grow while enjoying immediate tax-free benefits until they are ready to decide what organizations to support.
 When they have made their decision, the public charity will disburse grants in favor of the donor’s chosen nonprofit.

 Nonprofits, especially those who would have otherwise been unable to receive non-cash donations, and other complex assets, tend to use DAFs as a giving vehicle.
-This allows them to benefit from non-cash donations like real estate.
+This allows them to benefit from non-cash donations like real estate properties.
+For example, they can auction or sell these properties, showcasing them with the help of a real estate catalogue design tool, to attract buyers and boost their revenue.
 The donor-advised fund, therefore, maximizes the nonprofit’s ability to have multiple streams of fundraising revenue.

 4 Key Benefits of Donor-advised Funds for Nonprofits